nullren/nullren.github.io/_posts/2013-01-06-ssl-fun-with-tomcat-and-android.md

 I had to remove everything except the certificate at the end fo `awesome.omgren.com_cert.pem` for it to work.

-## Adding CA to `/etc/certs`

-    cp cacert.pem /usr/local/share/ca-certificates/omgren.com/omgren.com_SSLCA.crt
-    update-ca-certificates -v -f

-I saw `Adding debian:omgren.com_SSLCA.pem` so I was happy.
-Then I had to add the CA cert to Chrome and my phone.
+The next important thing to do is to create the `truststoreFile` in tomcat. this was pretty easy, too.

+    keytool -genkey -alias dummy -keyalg RSA -keystore truststore.jks keytool -delete -alias dummy -keystore truststore.jks
+    keytool -import -v -trustcacerts -alias my_ca -file cacert.pem -keystore truststore.jks

+Then to make Tomcat use it, just enable it in the `server.xml`.
+Uncomment this `connector` block:

+    <Connector port="8443" protocol="HTTP/1.1" SSLEnabled="true"
+               maxThreads="150" scheme="https" secure="true"
+               keystoreFile="conf/ssl/awesome.jks" keystorePass="changeit"
+               truststoreFile="conf/ssl/truststore.jks" truststorePass="changeit"
+               clientAuth="true" sslProtocol="TLS" />

+New problem is I can't get android to use client certificates to connect to the page.
+So for the time being, I have to leave `clientAuth="false"`.

+## Creating Client SSL certificates

+    cd certs
+    openssl req -config ../../openssl.cnf -new -nodes -out user_req.pem -keyout ../private/users/user_key.pem openssl ca -config ../../openssl.cnf -out user_cert.pem -infiles user_req.pem
+    cd ../private/users
+    openssl pkcs12 -export -out user.p12 -inkey user_key.pem -in ../../certs/user_cert.pem

+Then just download or otherwise send `user.p12` to the user to install into their browser.
+This worked on Chrome, this did *not* work on Android.

 ## Playing nicely with Android

+For now, because I can't install client certificates, I'm just trying to get plain SSL to work (`clientAuth="false"`).
-My first try was to just do a normal `HttpsURLConnection`, but I get this error:
+My first try was to just do a normal `HttpURLConnection`, but I get this error:

     javax.net.ssl.SSLHandshakeException: java.security.cert.CertPathValidatorException: Trust anchor for certification path not found.